gikmx/dix/README.md

 # Hector Menendez's DotFiles

-Not much going on here, just a place where to store my dotfiles.
+Not much going on here, just a place where to store my dix.

 * Make sure you have installed Homebrew and coreutils.